nervosnetwork/ckb-miner/README.md

 | ----          | ----    |
 |   Eaglesong   | v0.19.0 |

-A miner for avx2 CPUs, avx512 CPUs and Nvidia GPUs.
+A miner for CPUs, avx2 CPUs, avx512 CPUs and GPUs.

-Using avx512, the hash rate can be up to 5M per thread on 2.5Ghz CPUs.
+Using avx512, the hash rate can be up to 10M per thread on 2.5Ghz CPUs.

-For GPUs, the hash rate is 190M on GTX 1060, 300M on GTX 1070ti.

 ## How to build
 By default, GPU miner is not built, you can build GPU miner with this parameters: